dainst/idai-field/desktop/src/manual/manual.en.md

 First select the type of CSV export.
 You can choose between the following two options:

 * *Complete*: All resources are exported based on the selected settings for context and category (see below).
 * *Schema only*: Only the header row with the column headers of all fields configured for the selected category will be exported.
-The exported file can be used as a starting point for creating an import file.
+The exported file can be used as a template for creating an import file.

 The following options are also available:

-* *Context*: Optionally select an operation here whose resources are to be exported.
+* *Context*: Optionally select an operation here.
+The export will be restricted to resources from this operation.
 If the default option "No restriction" is selected, all resources of the selected category are exported.
 This option is only available if the option *Complete* is selected.
 * *Category*: Select the desired category here.
 Only resources of the selected category are exported.
 In this dropdown menu, only categories for which resources exist in the selected context are available for selection.
-The number of resources available in the selected context is displayed in brackets.
+The number of resources available in the selected context is displayed in parentheses.
-* *Field separator*: Enter the character to be used as the field separator in the CSV file to be created (the default setting is the comma).
+* *Field separator*: Enter the character to be used as the field separator in the CSV file to be created (the default setting is comma).
 * *Combine hierarchical relations*: If this option is activated, the hierarchical relations are combined into the simplified relation *isChildOf*, which specifies the direct parent resource in each case.
 This option is activated by default and should not be deactivated in most cases.
 If the option is deactivated, the two columns *relations.liesWithin* and *relations.isRecordedIn* are created instead of the column *relations.isChildOf*.
 In the column *relations.liesWithin*, the direct parent resource is set (if the parent resource is not an operation), while the operation in which the resource has been recorded is set in the column *relations.isRecordedIn*.